I activated the plugin and it didn’t block my post…

 How do I block (or unblock) an individual post (or page)?

-If you are using the default settings (as mentioned above), and you have a post that you want to be unblocked (viewable by any user, not just logged in users), on the Edit Post page add a Custom Field with the name “unblock” and set the value to “true” or “1″ (either will work).
-This post will be now be viewable by anyone.
+If you are using the default settings (as mentioned above), and you have a post that you want to be unblocked (viewable by any user, not just logged in users), on the Edit Post page there will be a meta box in the upper right hand corner “Page/Post Restriction”.
+Check the box to block the post/page and update to save the setting.

 For more information, see Override the Default Setting for Posts in the Users Guide.